The idea of crate training German Shepherd dogs and puppies can seem like a cruel one at first.

 It is ok to allow your GSD to sleep in it’s crate if required and enjoyable, but a GSD should never be confined to a crate for extended periods on a daily basis.

 Crates are a short term solution and training tool.

 Why Do You Need To Crate Train A German Shepherd?

 Crates can be used for a range of purposes with German shepherd puppies, full grown adult dogs, and even older dogs.
 The uses and purposes can include:

-- General Obedience and House Training (minimise chewing, barking, jumping, isolating from new house pets etc. until fully trained)
+- General Obedience and House Training (minimise chewing, barking, jumping, isolating from newborn babies or new house pets etc. until fully trained)

 - Potty training.
 Read more about How To Potty Train A German Shepherd at The Daily Shep

 - As a Housing Unit for your German Shepherd’s bed/mattress.
 Read about how to pick the Best Bed For German Shepherds at TheDailyShep.com

 - Safe, Comfortable and Portable/Transportable den/home/bed for your GSD travelling with you, or if you leave it at home with friends/family or a doggy day care centre